xiangzhai/xtrlock-cairo/README.md

 xtrlock-cairo
 -------------

 Cairo frontend for X11 screen lock.
+It is based on xtrlock https://packages.debian.org/sid/xtrlock just cleanup source code, and use cairo to draw ;)

 ## Build && Install